Benawi/React-Bookstore/README.md

         - [x] Contains a list to renders individual books
         - [x] Contains a form to create new books
         - [x] Contains a navigation to link to the 2 routes you created
+    - [x] Add Redux Toolkit (npm install react-redux @reduxjs/toolkit).
+   - [x] Create a directory that will contain all your Redux logic (/src/redux)
+   - [x] Configure a Redux store (/src/redux/store.js)
+   - [x] Define a slice of state for books that:
+        - [x] Includes an array of books (initial state: empty array)
+       - [x] Includes a reducer that adds a book
+      - [x] Includes a reducer that removes a book
+  - [x] Define a slice of state for categories that:
+      - [x] Includes an array of categories (initial state: empty array)
+      - [x] Includes a reducer that checks the status and always returns "Under construction" (the initial state should check to that string)
+ -[x] Structure your application files using a "feature folder" approach and use the [ducks pattern](https://github.com/erikras/ducks-modular-redux) for your Redux files.
    - [x] In the browser tested ; it render without problems, [this](https://benawi.github.io/Microverse-React-Bookstore/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>